ANYATHA SARANAM NASTHI 'Other than you refuge there is none'

 Her devotion is remarkable, but considering the many and sometimes extreme trials through which she was put by Sai Baba, it will be regarded as very misguided by most people who do not need someone to worship.
 Still, one undoubted value of this book is that the authoress does not flinch - as nearly all devotees do - from telling in credible detail about some of the most deceitful and heartless behaviour by the young Sathya Sai Baba.

 When one sees beyond her constant euology and excessive praise for his charisma and charm, she describes an extremely mischievous youth, a rebel against authority who was followed everywhere in Puttaparthi by a 'troop of young monkeys' including herself [and a photograph of the very young Sai Baba together with her family and herself as a young girl proves that she was there].
-No one could tell what he would do next, such as talking to elderly people about their sex life and generally acting without regard for people's feelings or any conventions.
+No one could tell what he would do next, such as talking to elderly people about their sex life and generally acting without regard for people's feelings or any conventions (se some examples in scan at foot of this page).

 He has also put his closest followers through terrible difficulties that are interpreted by the faithful as tests of faith or character.
 He often made close followers tell untruths in which he instructed them, just so to bring out trouble between people!